Shaked98/linuxFinalproject/README.md

 # Records Shop Project(CRUD)
-The project is written in bash and provides a Menu of options to choose from.
+The project is written in bash and provides the user a menu of options to choose from.

 1. Insert cd
 2. Delete cd
 3. Search cd
 4. Update cd Name
 5. Update cd Amount